South Carolina Pawnbroker Bond: A Comprehensive Guide

 No, a credit check is not required for the South Carolina Pawnbroker bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all pawnbrokers operating in the state, regardless of their credit history.

 How Much Does the South Carolina Pawnbroker Bond Cost?

-The South Carolina Pawnbroker bond costs just $100 per year.
+The South Carolina Pawnbroker bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the South Carolina Pawnbroker Bond?

 South Carolina requires pawnbrokers to purchase a surety bond as a prerequisite to obtaining a certificate of authority.
 To paraphrase South Carolina Code 40-39-10, a pawnbroker is a person who issues loans to individuals that leave their property, as collateral, for the broker to sell on condition that the customer may repurchase the property within a fixed period of time.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.